learn-static/digital-exhibit-lab/docs/overview.md

 For an intro to the concept, see [About Digital Exhibit Lab](https://learn-static.github.io/digital-exhibit-lab/about.html).
 For more information about CollectionBuilder and how it works, please see the [CollectionBuilder About page](https://learn-static.github.io/digital-exhibit-lab/project/overview.html).

+## The Project

+*Digital Exhibit Lab* projects can include different methods of curating objects to include in the collection exhibit, starting from a pre-created collection, curating from existing digital collections, digitizing new objects, or a combination.
+Project steps can include:

+- **Archival Research:** Working with special collections and/or archives departments, students explore and do hands-on research with primary source materials related to the course subjects.
+- **Digitization:** From their archival research, students select primary sources to digitize.
+Working with the digitization lab or DH center, they scan their selected items and prepare digital files.
+- **Curation:** Students explore their institution's digital collections or specific external collections to do online archival research.
+They select items from existing digital collections, creating metadata for their curated records.
+- **Description and Metadata:** Students create metadata following a collection template to describe their digitized and curated items.
+- **Exhibit:** Once all objects and metadata are submitted, the template generates the final digital collection.
+- **Research and Reflection:** Students write papers and/or reflections informed by their archival research.
+Traditional term papers could use images from and citations to the course collection.
+Alternatively, students can write multi-modal essays directly in the exhibit website using markdown.

 ## Framing your Project

 Digital Exhibit Lab can be framed in different ways depending on which aspects of the archival research and digital scholarship you want to focus on,